 This overview of The BirthPlace guides you and your partner from admission to discharge and includes a tour of our maternity facilities.
 Discussion focuses on educational classes, delivery options, special services and family participation.

 You are encouraged to attend one of these FREE sessions during your pregnancy.
 Each session runs approximately 75 minutes.
 Reservations needed.
-Private tours can be arranged as needed.

 One Wednesday each month, 6:30 pm to 9:30 pm